John Brown University: Presidency of Charles Pollard 2004–present

 In 2004, Balzer retired.
 JBU selected Charles (Chip) Pollard, then Professor of English at Calvin College, to take the office of president for the institution.
 Since taking office, Pollard has overseen an interior and exterior renovation of the Cathedral Group, the expansion of North Hall, growth in the student body to over 2,000 students, and general consolidation after the rapid expansion of the past decade.
 Pollard's most notable legacy will likely be his extremely successful expansion of the JBU endowment, upgrade of the facilities and successfully growing the school's enrollment.
 Under the leadership of Pollard, JBU has seen significant growth through a number of sizable financial gifts.
-Graduate programs expanded to include the Master of Arts in Teaching, Master of Education, MA in Higher Education and MFA in Collaborative Design.
+Graduate programs expanded to include the Master of Arts in Teaching, Master of Education, and M.S./MBA in Cybersecurity.

 It was announced in early 2010, after receipt of an $8 million anonymous donation, that JBU would construct a new engineering and construction management building.
 The building was completed in 2011 and named the Balzer Technology Building in honor of the school's former president.
 Later that year, a JBU engineering student turned successful alumnus and businessman, Bill Berry, provided the financial gift for the Berry Performing Arts Center which was completed in 2011.
 In 2012, it was announced that the Simmons family, owners of the privately held Simmons Foods located in Siloam Springs, would make a financial gift providing JBU with a new dining and gathering facility.
 The Simmons Great Hall was completed in mid-2013.
 The Health Education Building that houses the nursing department was completed in 2016.

 Lifestyle standards

 In the tradition of some other private Christian universities, John Brown University maintains a conservative set of lifestyle choices.
 Students sign a community covenant stating they will abstain from profanity, pornography, extramarital sexual activity, harassment, tobacco use, alcohol use, and gambling.
 The covenant also strictly prohibits LGBTQIA+ relationships on campus.
-Staff and faculty are not required to sign this covenant but must sign a statement of employee expectations.
-However, the statement they sign includes that they do not believe in LGBTQIA+ relationships.
+Staff and faculty are not required to sign this covenant but must sign a statement of faith and employee expectations which include that "Scripture teaches that sexual intimacy is reserved for marriage and that a Christian marriage is a lifelong commitment between one man and one woman".

-John Brown University made national news when it changed its long historically held position not to endorse dancing.
+John Brown University made national news when it changed its historically held position not to endorse dancing.
 In December 2006, the school sponsored its own swing-themed dance on campus.

-JBU made national news in early 2013 as it has become famous for its yearly toilet paper basketball game.
-ESPN did a special highlighting "The greatest technical foul in all of sports."
+JBU made national news in early 2013 as it became famous for its yearly toilet paper basketball game.
+ESPN did a special highlighting "the greatest technical foul in all of sports."